Fiori-Tracker/fiori-tracker.github.io/docs/features/index.md

 [![](res/tiles.png)](res/tiles.png)
 *Fiori Tracker Core group tiles*

-The main application that showcases the most popular applications in your S/4HANA system is the [Fiori App Usage Report](usage-report.md).
-This report provides insights into last week's and today's total launch counts for all SAP Fiori launchpad-enabled applications.
-Additionally, the [User usage report](user-usage-report.md) lists every app a user accessed and the access count for each app.
-Furthermore, the [Usage log report](usage-log.md) presents a comprehensive list of all count records, including system, username, app ID, and name, as well as the date and time of the start.
-You can further analyze these usage log records using your preferred analytical tool.
+The [Fiori App Usage Report](usage-report.md) shows which apps in your S/4HANA system are used the most.
+It tracks how often each app was opened today and last week.

+The [User Usage Report](user-usage-report.md)  shows which apps each user accessed and how many times.

+The [Usage Log Report](usage-log.md) gives a full list of app usage, including system, user, app ID, app name, and when it was used.

+To gain other insights, you can export the usage logs or directly access them from the system table and integrate them with your existing analytics tools, such as SAP Cloud analytics.